 As a highway safety professional, I firmly believe that driver education not only creates safer drivers on our roadways, but also has proven to be the one of the best highway safety investments we can make in order to reduce teen driving fatalities.
 I also firmly believe that motor vehicle crashes and the fatalities and injuries they cause are preventable.
-According to the latest statistics published by the Georgia Governor's Office of Highway Safety, in 2020, there were 2,365 motor vehicle crashes reported in Georgia resulting in 1,664 deaths.
-465 of these fatalities were the result of not being properly restrained by a seatbelt; 402 were the result of impaired driving; and 380 were the result of speeding.
+According to the latest statistics published by the Georgia Governor's Office of Highway Safety, in 2019, there were 1,491 motor vehicle fatalities reported in Georgia.
+384 of these fatalities were the result of not being properly restrained by a seatbelt; 353 were the result of impaired driving; and 260 were the result of speeding.
 Distracted driving also continues to be a grave concern to highway safety and a contribut-ing factor in many crashes.
 Remember, please, to buckle-up, slow down, never drive impaired, and always pay attention while driving.
 Put the phone down.
 No phone call, text message, or email is worth the risk it poses to you, passengers in your vehicle, or other drivers.

-Please download the free Mobile App, DDS 2 GO, and save time finding information and conducting many licensing transactions.
+Please download the free Mobile App, DDS 2 GO, and save time finding information and conducting many licens-ing transactions.